The Franklin Public Schools assessment system operates on three interconnected levels:

 The Franklin Public School District administer the following assessments for the purpose of state and federal accountability:

-- Wisconsin Forward Exam at grades 3-8 in English Language Arts (ELA) and Mathematics.
+- English Language Arts (ELA) and Mathematics in grades 3-8

-- Dynamic Learning Maps (DLM) at grades 3-11 in ELA and Mathematics, and at grades 4 and 8 -11 in Science.
+- Dynamic Learning Maps (DLM) in grades 3-11 in ELA and Mathematics, and in grades 4 and 8 -11 in Science.

-- The ACT Plus Writing at grade 11 for Reading, English, Mathematics, Science, and Writing.
+- The ACT Plus Writing in grade 11 for Reading, English, Mathematics, Science, and Writing.

 - ACCESS for ELLS (varies).